bhaskatripathi/FusionGPT/README.md

 Your API key and request are stored in the browser's local storage, so there is no need to re-enter them if you revisit the page.
 Note that the API key is not stored on the server.

 ## Deployment
-The SplitterBot application is deployed on Vercel at https://fusiongpt.vercel.app/.
+The FusionGPT application is deployed on Vercel at https://fusiongpt.vercel.app/.

 ## Sequence Diagram